ploomber/projects/debugging/README.md

 to replicate the crash.
 Replicating conditions means having the same code, parameters and input data.

-Getting the same code is easy if we know the version (i.e. git hash) that was running during the crash.
-Replicating parameters involves more work, one way to approach this is to make sure we always log parameters at the start of every pipeline execution.
+Getting the same code is easy if we know the version (i.e., git hash) running during the crash.
+Replicating parameters involves more work; one way to approach this is to ensure we always log parameters at the start of every pipeline execution.

-Input data is harder than it sounds.
+Input data is more complex than it sounds.
 When our project is not properly assembled as a data pipeline, we might run into issues if we use an incorrect file as input (e.g. reading `/data/some-file.csv` instead of `/data/file.csv`).
 That's why Ploomber puts a lot of emphasis on declaring products once and automatically propagating them